 Each employee is expected to conduct themselves in a professional manner and maintain a professional and businesslike relationship with co-workers, supervisors and persons served.
 Examples of professional conduct include but are not limited to the following:

-F. Completing assigned duties without dishonesty, fraud, deceit or misrepresentation
+- Completing assigned duties without dishonesty, fraud, deceit or Misrepresentation

 Although the Center is not concerned with conduct and actions of employers during non-work hours, off duty conduct may becomes a legitimate concern when it has the potential of impacting agency operations.
 Such off-duty conduct may result in appropriate disciplinary action against the employee concerned.
 Examples of off duty conduct which may have ramifications at work include inappropriate social media posts, illegal behavior, and other behavior and conduct that is in conflict with the Center’s mission, vision, and values.

+XIII.
+Controlled Substances.
 To protect the interests of our employees and consumers/clients, we are committed to an alcohol and drug-free work environment.
 All employees must report for work free of the influence of alcohol and illegal drugs.
 Reporting to work under the influence of any illegal drug or alcohol; having an illegal drug in your system; or using, possessing, or selling illegal drugs while on Center property may result in immediate termination.
 We may use drug testing as a means of enforcing this policy.
 The illegal use or possession of any controlled substance is unacceptable and will not be tolerated.
 These acts are illegal and jeopardize the safety of employees, contract providers and consumers/clients; and reduce productivity, reliability and trustworthiness.
-(Policy references 13.65 & 13.69)

 The following are obligations for reporting misconduct:

-2. If necessary, the issue may be brought to the attention of the Gulf Coast Center Executive Director.
+- If necessary, the issue may be brought to the attention of the Gulf Coast Center’s CEO.

 XV.
 Risk Reporting

-B. RIRs will be completed and submitted to the Client Rights Officer within:
+- RIRs will be completed and submitted to the Rights Protection Officer within: